Expert Patent Attorney Explains Why Filing a Provisional Patent Application Is Almost Always a Bad Idea

 Now, for all patents filed after March 16, 2013, the US is a first-inventor-to-file patent system.
 This means that the first true inventor to file a patent application will get the patent, even if another inventor conceived of the same invention before them.

-Many businesses and inventors interpret this new first-to-file world as a race to the patent office, rushing to quickly disclose their invention, slap it into a provisional application, and file it as quickly as possible.
+Many businesses and inventors interpret this new first-to-file world as a race to the patent office, rushing to quickly disclose their invention, slap it into a provisional patent application, and file it as quickly as possible.
 After all, if someone else files before you, you would lose all your rights.

-But a poorly written provisional application may offer no protection at all.
-In fact, for all the reasons explained previously in this article, a poorly written provisional application can actually damage your patent rights, or even cost you all of your patent rights!
+But a poorly written provisional patent application may offer no protection at all.
+In fact, for all the reasons explained previously in this article, a poorly written provisional can actually damage your patent rights, or even cost you all of your patent rights!

 Even if another person files their application before you, you would lose your rights only if BOTH of the following are true: